avaneev/biteopt/README.md

 solution.
 This method mixes (XORs) parameter values represented as raw bit strings drawn from an odd number of parameter vectors.
-Probabilistically, such composition creates a new random parameter vector with an overwhelming number of bits common to better-performing solutions, and fewer number of bits without certainty.
+Probabilistically, such composition creates a new random parameter vector with an overwhelming number of bits common to better-performing solutions, and a fewer number of bits without certainty.

 ![equation](https://latex.codecogs.com/gif.latex?x_\text{new}=x_\text{best}-\frac{(x_\text{worst}-x_\text{rand}-(x_\text{rand2}-x_\text{rand3}))}{2})